Come and See: Home media

-In 2001 the film was released on DVD in the United States by Kino Lorber.
-This release is currently out-of-print.
-The film became available on FilmStruck, the streaming service for the Criterion Collection from its opening on 1 November 2016 to its closing on 29 November 2018, and from November 2019 on the new Criterion Channel service.
-On 18 December 2019, Janus Films released a trailer for a 2k-restoration that premiered at the Film Forum in New York City on 21 February 2020 with a theatrical run and then a home media release through Criterion was released on 30 June 2020.
+The film became available on FilmStruck, the streaming service for the Criterion Collection from its launch on 1 November 2016 to its closure on 29 November 2018, and on the new Criterion Channel service from November 2019.
+On 18 December 2019, Janus Films released a trailer for a 2K restoration that premiered at the Film Forum in New York City on 21 February 2020, followed by a theatrical run, and then a home media release through Criterion on 30 June 2020.

 Reception

-Initial reception

 Initial reception was positive.
 Walter Goodman wrote for The New York Times that "The history is harrowing and the presentation is graphic ...
 Powerful material, powerfully rendered ...", and dismissed the ending as "a dose of instant inspirationalism," but conceded to Klimov's "unquestionable talent."
 Rita Kempley, of The Washington Post, wrote that "directing with an angry eloquence, [Klimov] taps into that hallucinatory nether world of blood and mud and escalating madness that Francis Ford Coppola found in Apocalypse Now.
 And though he draws a surprisingly vivid performance from his inexperienced teen lead, Klimov's prowess is his visual poetry, muscular and animistic, like compatriot Andrei Konchalovsky's in his epic Siberiade."
 Mark Le Fanu wrote in Sight & Sound that Come and See is a "powerful war film ...
 The director has elicited an excellent performance from his central actor Kravchenko".

 According to Klimov, the film was so shocking for audiences that ambulances were sometimes called in to take away particularly impressionable viewers, both in the Soviet Union and abroad.

-Accolades

 Come and See was selected as the Soviet entry for the Best Foreign Language Film at the 58th Academy Awards, but was not accepted as a nominee.